 (d) The right to request your personal data be erased when it is no longer necessary for ESS to retain such data.

 (e) The right to request a restriction on further processing when there is a dispute over the accuracy of personal data stored.

 (f) The right to lodge a complaint with the Swedish Data Protection Authority (Sw: Datainspektionen).

 How do you exercise your rights?You may submit questions or exercise your rights by e-mail to firstname.lastname@example.org.

 Where else can you exercise your rights?If you believe there has been a violation of your personal data protection rights, you may in the first instance contact email@example.com to discuss a solution.

 If you remain dissatisfied, then you have the right to communicate directly with the Swedish Data Protection Authority (Sw: Datainspektionen) at:

 Fax: 08-652 86 52

-What are cookies?Cookies are small pieces of text sent by your web browser by a website you visit.
-A cookie file is stored in your web browser and allows the Website or a third-party to recognise you and make your next visit easier and the Website more useful to you.
+What are cookies?Cookies are small pieces of text sent by your web browser to a website you visit.
+A cookie file is stored in your web browser and allows the website or a third-party to recognise you and make your next visit easier and the website more useful to you.

 • Essential cookies are used to authenticate users and prevent fraudulent use of user accounts.
 These expire at logout or after a maximum of 24 days.